 SASE Definition with Challenge 2: Site Connectivity

 Unfortunately, this often makes the Service Providers inflexible in accommodating new requests.
-The telco’s lack of agility and high bandwidth costs will continue to be a problem.
-The time taken to deploy new locations has been the biggest telco-related frustration, especially when connecting offices outside of the telco’s operating region to the company’s MPLS network.
+The telco’s lack of agility and high bandwidth costs will remain problematic.
+Deploying new locations has been the biggest telco-related frustration, especially when connecting offices outside of the telco’s operating region to the company’s MPLS network.
 For this, they need to integrate with other telcos.